Lava balloon: Observations

 At El Hierro, lava balloons were erupted from 27 November 2011 until 23 February 2012 and often exploded upon reaching the sea surface.
 On the seafloor close to the vent were balloons with various shapes including amphora-like and sizes reaching over 4 m.
 They had sunk to the seafloor immediately after being ejected from the vent and had sometimes spilled magma.
 The amphora-like shape appears to have formed when floating balloons degassed through vents at their top and the balloons deformed.
+On the seafloor, the ballons were buried by later pillow lavas.

 Towards the end of the eruption, some lava balloons had a thin layer of solidified magma around a glassy core and appeared to float for longer times, allowing them to reach the coast.
 The balloons were named "restingoliths" and the glassy core "xeno-pumice".
 Similar balloons were observed at Teishi Knoll and appear to form when sediments are incorporated into lava and melted, forming a pumice-like structure.
 At El Hierro, the origin of the cores gave rise to a scientific debate about whether they originated as sediment or as silicic magma; now there is agreement that they formed out of sediments.
 In Socorro, the cores of lava balloons contained reticulite.

 In Kealakekua Bay, over a hundred lava balloons were observed.
 They emitted sulfurous gases and steam and were hot inside, even incandescent.
 As ships were moving across the area rising balloons in the water impacted their hulls but did not do any damage.